zgulde/cods/docs/faq.md

 **Check the logs!**

 ```
-myserver log:cat
+myserver site logs --domain example.com
 ```

-Will dump out the tomcat log file located on your server at `/opt/tomcat/logs/catalina.out`.
-You will see any exceptions that happen in production and their stack traces here.
+Will dump out the logs on your server for the site.
+You will see any exceptions that happen in production and their stack traces here, along with timestamps that indicate when this happened.

 Also,

 ```
-myserver log:tail
+myserver site logs --domain example.com --follow
 ```

-will let you watch the log file in real time from your terminal (press Ctrl-C to exit).
+will let you watch the logs in real time from your terminal (press Ctrl-C to exit).

 ## Can I view my site if the DNS records aren't properly configured?